hmchen47/Programming/WebDev/Frontend-W3C/2-HTML5Coding/05d-HTMLForms.md

 The `<input type="date">` comes with several useful attributes.
 In particular the `value`, `min` and `max` attributes are used to propose a default date, a min and a max date, or for defining an interval of acceptable values.

-Try this example: just click the next input field: <input id="birthday party" min="2015-06-20" max="2015-31-06" value="2015-06-30" type="date">, or [try it online on JSBin](https://jsbin.com/faluta/1/edit?html,output) if you want to tweak the source code: ([Local Example - Max & Min Values](src/5.4.3-example1.html))
+Try this example: just click the next input field: <input id="birthday party" min="2015-06-20" max="2015-31-06" value="2015-06-30" type="date">, or [try it online on JSBin](https://jsbin.com/faluta/1/edit?html,output) if you want to tweak the source code: ([Local Example - Limited](src/5.4.3-example1.html))

 <figure style="margin: 0.5em; text-align: center;">
   <img style="margin: 0.1em; padding-top: 0.5em; width: 30vw;"